Melanie Zimmer B.Sc., M.Sc.

 PhD Research Student

-Melanie studied at the University of Applied Sciences in Stuttgart, where she achieved her BSc in Mathematics in 2013 and her MSc in Software Technology in 2015.
+Melanie studied at the University of Applied Sciences in Stuttgart, where she achieved her B.Sc. in Mathematics in 2013 and her M.Sc. in Software Technology in 2015.
 She wrote her Masters thesis with the High Speed Sustainable Manufacturing Institute (HSSMI) on data visualisation towards an augmented manufacturing reality.

-Melanie joined HSSMI as an Engineer after finishing her Masters degree, where she worked on various research and commercial projects until July 2017.
+She joined HSSMI as an Engineer after finishing her Masters degree, where she worked on various research and commercial projects until July 2017.

 Melanie joined the Centre as a PhD student in October 2015.
 Her research is sponsored by the Doctoral Training Centre in Embedded Intelligence (CDT-EI) and HSSMI.
 Melanie's research interests lie in sustainable manufacturing, machine learning and decision support.

 PhD Thesis Title: Decision-Support Framework for System Ramp-up Towards Improving Production Sustainability

 With the vision of the fourth industrial revolution (Industry 4.0), more production data becomes available.
 This creates opportunities for manufacturers to make more informed decisions for improving the sustainability of manufacturing processes.